-Mathematical models (computer codes) are used to simulate the migration of contaminants through time and geologic space.
-This research generates sufficient quantities of real-world data to allow for reliable comparison between the field realities and the model results; a step that evades most researchers.
+Mathematical models (computer codes) are used to simulate the migration of contaminants through geologic space and time.
+This research generates sufficient quantities of real-world data to allow for reliable comparison between the field realities and the model results, a step that evades most researchers.
 Although this research primarily involves a particular category of industrial chemicals, it has broad relevance to many other types of groundwater contamination.

 - Delineation of 3-D contaminant distributions in fractured rock